zeruniverse/Password-Manager/README.md

     + After receiving server_key, web browser is able to decrypt secretkey and conf_key
     + By using PBKDF2 with 500 iterations, web browser gets login_sig and it uses username in cookie and this login_sig to login.
 + If attacker gets access to your web browser, he needs server_key to decrypt secretkey.
 Though PIN is much easier to enumerate, he only has 4 chances to guess.
 Or server_key will be permanantly deleted
 + If attacker gets access to server, since he doesn't have encrypted secretkey and conf_key, he has nothing to decrypt

+###Files
+From v9.09, Password Manager supports small binary file storage along with an account.
+This feature is enabled by default but users might turn it off in `funciton/config.php` by setting `$FILE_ENABLED = False`.
+This feature is useful when you want to store a ssh key, a certificate or some small images.
+However, it should not be used as another dropbox.
+In current design, file is base64 encoded and stored in database after encryption.
+If file becomes too large, the performance of the system will be undermined.
+Thus, we recommend you to keep files stored per entry within 500KiB.
+Since file part is much larger compared to text part, different design is adopted for files.
+For current version, files won't appear in back-up file.
++ File name is encrypted with `Secret_key_0` as passphrase by AES256.
++ A random key is generated and encrypted with `Confusion_Key`, `Secret_key_0`, `File_Name` by the algorithm to encrypt passwords.
++ Data is first encoded with base64 and then encrypted with the random key.
++ Encrypted file name, key and data will be uploaded to server.
++ Therefore, Data decryption is only related to the random key.
+If the user changes something, we only need to re-encrypt the random key associated with the data instead of the data itself.

 ###Performance
 + The Login phase cost a lot of time because all keys need to be generated then.
 If the password is correct, it costs 4 seconds to login in Chrome (Intel i5) and 7 seconds on iPhone 6.
 If the password is incorrect, it takes 3 seconds for Chrome to know it's incorrect and show an alert.
 + Add a new account or click to show passwords won't take long since all keys are generated.
 On iPhone 6, they take up to 1 second.